 - Your brain on art: What neuroaesthetics research tells us about how creative expression affects emotion, cognition, and neural flexibility

-- Why making matters more than talking: The science behind non-verbal processing and why some experiences need to be felt and formed, not just discussed
+- The science of art and beauty: The science behind non-verbal processing and why some experiences need to be felt and formed, not just discussed

 - Guided creative practices: Hands-on exercises you can try in real time, designed to be accessible regardless of artistic background or skill level